By Nick Dalton

 But even the south coast, with its industrial heritage, has beaches to shout about: the Glamorgan Heritage Coast boasts dramatic Dunraven Bay, a closely guarded secret among locals, and Ogmore-by-Sea, a rock-pooler’s delight any time of the year.

 Then there are Wales’ magical mountains.
-Snowdon, England and Wales' second-highest mountain, is topped by a new visitor centre, a vision in rock and glass with free exhibitions, a café and, of course, a gift shop.
+Snowdon, England and Wales' second-highest mountain, is topped by a rock-and-glass visitor centre with free exhibitions, a café and, of course, a gift shop.
 It’s several hours walk up, unless you cheat and take the historic cog train from Llanberis, which is anything but free (tip: book on the 9am ride and fares are almost half-price).

 Snowdonia is also home to Llanberis, where you’ll find several free attractions: Padarn Country Park with its walks through pastures and around a lake, the fascinating National Slate Museum with its slate-splitting demonstrations, chunky old machinery and steam train, the Electric Mountain visitor centre with its exhibitions on the vast indoor power station nearby (tours are extra), play area and café, and ruined Dolbardarn Castle with its free nature trails.